 Safety of Supplements: Exploring the boundaries between drugs and supplements

 Dietary supplements lead to tens of thousands of emergency department admissions each year in the United States.
-In this presentation, we will consider why this might be the case by exploring: a) the regulatory framework under which dietary supplements are sold including how hazardous supplements are detected and removed from the marketplace; and b) what ingredients in supplements might be potentially harmful exploring the boundaries between drugs and supplements.
+In this presentation, we considered why this might be the case by exploring: a) the regulatory framework under which dietary supplements are sold including how hazardous supplements are detected and removed from the marketplace; and b) what ingredients in supplements might be potentially harmful thereby exploring the boundaries between drugs and supplements.

 Integrative Medicine Grand Rounds/Research